 The COVID-19 vaccines are readily available at the local hospitals, health departments, federally-qualified health centers, pharmacies, Walmart, Meijer, and Costco.
 If you need to find a location near you use the COVID-19 Vaccine Finder site.
-WMed Health is not administering the vaccine.
+WMed Health is not administering the vaccine or booster shots for adult patients.
 The Kalamazoo County Health Department is offering walk-in hours, no appointment needed.
 You can select which vaccine brand you would like to receive: Pfizer, Moderna, or Johnson & Johnson.
 The Kalamazoo Area Agencies on Aging is scheduling Pfizer COVID-19 vaccinations for homebound individuals.
 Appointments can be made by calling 269.373.5239.

 You can check the following sites for more information:

 If you have questions about COVID-19 vaccine, watch this video provided by local medical professionals and community leaders.
 If you have additional questions, contact us at 269.337.4600 or send us an email at email@example.com.

 - The Centers for Disease Control and Prevention (CDC)

 - Centers for Disease Control and Prevention FAQs

 - Michigan Department of Health & Human Services (MDHHS)